StudentRND/Policies/violations/nuisances.md

 Staff MUST NOT allow excessive gaming to proceed without some warnings.

-# Torrents and Illegal Downloads

-> **SCOC3**
-> At StudentRND events, keep things safe and legal.

-When illegal downloading is observed by staff, the participant MUST be warned to stop illegal downloads.
-Staff SHOULD regularly walk by the offender's computer throughout the rest of the event to look for signs of illegal downloads.

-Repeated offenders MUST be removed from the event.

-# Mess

-> **CDER5.
-Do Not Make a Mess, and Clean Up After Yourself!**
-> Don't make an unnecessary mess, and clean up your space before you leave.

-Students with a messy workspace SHOULD be encouraged to clean it up once the mess is noticed.

-Students with repeated violations MAY be removed from the event.

 # Disruptive Attendees

 > **CDER8.
 Please Don't Be Disruptive**